w-e-w/Wallpaper-Engine-Hard-Link-Backup/README.md

 ### Advance mode
 Download
 1. clone this repository
-2. you also need to clone a sub-modules
-3. install AutoHotkey if you wish to automate it
+2. install AutoHotkey if you wish to automate it

 Automated mode
 - with Autohotkey run `Wallpaper Engine - Hard Links Backup.ahk`